Cable DriveTite KitView ItemDIY Cable Railing attachment into a wood post, deck column, or wall

 All cable railing hardware is made with stainless steel components — from wiring to fasteners to fittings.
 This high-quality metal is used by DIY homeowners and contractors alike, and it’s built to stand up under even the most extreme coastal and corrosive environments.
 The kits for steel cable fence come with all the components needed to tension one end of a line of cable to a post.

-You will use a DriveTite Interior Kit anytime you need to secure a line of cable to a wood post.
-The interior kit is specifically intended for indoor use, such as staircases and balconies.
+You will use a DriveTite Kit anytime you need to secure a line of cable to a wood post.
+Either kit will work inside or outside.
 It contains all the components and hardware you need to attach one end of a cable to a post — and the corresponding installation kit contains all the tools you need to install the components.
 Use DriveTite either on a level or at an angle.

 When do I need a KeyMount Kit?

 You will use a KeyMount Kit anytime you need to turn a corner using just one post.
 The kit can be used for posts on an angle or on a level.
 Keep in mind that you will need to purchase two kits for each line of cable — one for each side.
 If you choose the Keymount Kit, you will need to pair it with either the Level Tension or Angle Tension kit, because on its own, KeyMount doesn’t have any tensioning ability.